Course Catalog 2024-2025

 Assessments

 A fellow's clinical progress in the program is assessed through two examinations.
 At the end of the first internship, fellows must pass a clinical qualifying examination.
-This exam is both oral and written, and passing indicates readiness for the second field internship.
-During the second field internship, students complete a comprehensive examination that integrates content from the curriculum leading to a manuscript of publication quality.
+This exam is both oral and written, and passing indicates readiness for the second clinical internship.
+During the second clinical internship, students complete a comprehensive examination that integrates content from the curriculum leading to a manuscript of publication quality.
 The comprehensive examination topic may also serve as a foundation for the fellow's dissertation research.